metio/seb/content/topic/4-gitlab-distributor.md

 3. Enter one push target for each mirror.
 Since pushing usually requires authentication, make sure the URL of the mirror contains a username, e.g. `https://YOUR_USER@codeberg.org/metio.wtf/krei.git`.
 Add an access token for each mirror and select `password` as authentication method.
    ![Code Flow](/images/gitlab-push-mirror.png)

-In case you prefer SSH keys over HTTP access tokens, just select `SSH public key` as authentication method and make sure your key is both saved in Gitlab and all mirrors.
+In case you prefer SSH keys over HTTP access tokens, just select `SSH public key` as authentication method and make sure your key is both saved in GitLab and all mirrors.

 ## Examples Projects